GIZ launches mobile insurance awareness campaign

-German development agency, GIZ in partnership with the National Insurance Commission (NIC) on Monday 31st August 2020 launched a mobile insurance awareness campaign dubbed #SakeOfMorrow.
+German development agency, GIZ, in partnership with the National Insurance Commission (NIC) on Monday, August 31 launched a mobile insurance awareness campaign dubbed #SakeOfMorrow.

 The campaign is to tackle the knowledge gap, increase insurance awareness and literacy to enable underserved consumers to access simple and affordable mobile-delivered insurance and health services.